imharshag/Latex-Report/README.md

 - ***Section Formatting***: Properly structured sections for abstract, introduction, methodology, results, discussion, conclusion, and references to ensure a coherent and organized report.
 - ***Figures and Tables***: Guidelines for inserting and formatting figures, tables, graphs, and charts to enhance the visual presentation of data and results. 📊

 ### How to Use:

-***1. Download:*** Clone or download the repository to access the LaTeX template files.
+- ***Download:*** Clone or download the repository to access the LaTeX template files.

-***2. Edit Content:*** Replace placeholder text with your own content, including title, abstract, sections, and references.
+- ***Edit Content:*** Replace placeholder text with your own content, including title, abstract, sections, and references.

-***3. Compile:*** Use a LaTeX editor like Overleaf or TeXShop to compile the document and generate the final report in PDF format. ⚙️
+- ***Compile:*** Use a LaTeX editor like Overleaf or TeXShop to compile the document and generate the final report in PDF format. ⚙️

-***4. Customization:*** Modify the template to suit specific project requirements while adhering to the university's guidelines for formatting and styling.
+- ***Customization:*** Modify the template to suit specific project requirements while adhering to the university's guidelines for formatting and styling.